-Lenore currently serves on the Board of Australia’s South West (ASW), Outdoors WA and Trails WA.
+Lenore currently serves on the Board of Australia’s South West (ASW) and Trails WA.

-She has previously served on the Boards of Management of Denmark Tourism Incorporated, the Munda Biddi Trail Foundation, and the Asian Studies Association of Australia
+She has previously served on the Boards of Management of Denmark Tourism Incorporated, the Munda Biddi Trail Foundation, and Outdoors WA.

 Lenore is an enthusiastic hiker and kayaker and takes every opportunity to explore the amazing Great Southern region on land or on the water.

 Karl is the Project Coordinator for the Great Southern Trails Master Plan.
 Karl has a Natural Resource Management background managing biodiversity projects on Western Australia’s South Coast for the last nine years.
 Prior to that he has coordinated school and community education projects with the Department of Environment, and has managed projects involving conservation trainees.